 The Greyhound bus network extends into Canada from several points on the US East Coast and one from the West; prices below are for cheap fourteen-day advance tickets.

-For real bargains, check out Mega Bus, which runs between New York and Toronto (fares can be as low as US$40 one way).
+For real bargains, check out Mega Bus, which runs between New York and Toronto in eleven to twelve hours (fares can be as low as US$43 one way).

 For specific journeys, the train is usually more expensive than the bus (and often the plane), though special deals, especially in off-peak periods, can bring the round-trip cost down considerably.

-Two routes on Amtrak from the northeastern US have direct connections with VIA Rail, Canada’s national rail company: the “Maple Leaf” from New York to Toronto via Buffalo and Niagara Falls (1 daily; 12.5hr; from US$114 one way); and the “Adirondack” from New York to Montréal via Albany and Plattsburgh (1 daily; 10hr 50min; from US$63 one way).
-In the Northwest, the “Amtrak Cascades” runs from Seattle to Vancouver (2 daily; 4hr; from US$40 one way).
+Two routes on Amtrak from the northeastern US have direct connections with VIA Rail, Canada’s national rail company: the “Maple Leaf” from New York to Toronto via Buffalo and Niagara Falls (1 daily; 12hr 30min; from US$125 one way); and the “Adirondack” from New York to Montréal via Albany and Plattsburgh (1 daily; 10hr 50min; from US$68 one way).
+In the Northwest, the “Amtrak Cascades” runs from Seattle to Vancouver (2 daily; 4hr; from US$63 one way).
 All these fares are for travel in economy class, where pillows are provided for overnight journeys.

 Reserve as far as possible in advance, as it is compulsory to have a seat and some of the eastern-seaboard trains in particular get completely booked.
 Some rail passes for the US network are also valid as far as a Canadian gateway like Vancouver or Montréal.

-Several US–Canada ferry routes serve the West Coast, while just one operates on the East Coast.
+Several US–Canada ferry routes serve the West Coast, while two operate on the East Coast.
 Apart from the enjoyment of the ride, the boats can save you hours of driving.
 Always book ahead where possible.

 Agents and operators